Why Moderna Stock Jumped Today

 What happened

-Shares of Moderna (NASDAQ: MRNA) were trading about 4% higher as of 3:50 p.m.
-EST on Monday.
-The gains came after the biotech announced that the Canadian government had increased its order of COVID-19 vaccine candidate mRNA-1273 by 20 million doses.
+Shares of Moderna (NASDAQ: MRNA) climbed on Tuesday after the biotechnology company said the Swiss federal government ordered more of its COVID-19 vaccine candidate.

 So what